spinkube/skips/containerd-shim-spin-config.md

     ...
 ```

-The `containerd-shim-spin` instance will look for all supported runtime environment variables and configure execution accordingly.
+The `containerd-shim-spin` instance will look for all supported Spin runtime environment variables and configure execution accordingly.

 ### Configuring Shim Execution in Containerd Config Options